Were you injured in a car accident in San Diego? If you were, you have a lot of unanswered questions.

-You have a right to monetary compensation for any injuries caused by someone else in a car accident.
+You have a right to monetary compensation for any injuries caused by someone else in a San Diego car accident.

 If someone injures through their own careless acts or behavior, they owe you monetary compensation for those injuries.

-You have this right, even if you are a passenger injured in an accident in California.
+You have this right, even if you are a passenger injured in an accident in San Diego, CA.